 All staff undergo regular training and professional development to continually enhance their skills and develop expertise in specific areas of the school SEND provision, for example, Rebound therapy, Hydrotherapy, AAC, VI/HI, medical training etc. Additionally, staff are actively encouraged to apply for research bursaries and/or undertake professional leadership qualifications to broaden their knowledge of learning.
-PCHS&C are an active member of NWSCAP for moderation and use the Best Practice Network for high quality CPD.
+PCHS&C are an active member of NWSCAP for moderation of core subjects between the region's special schools.